siyovush-hamidov/AaveV3-UniswapV3-Leveraged-Trading/README.md

 # 💰 Leverage Trading on Aave with Uniswap
 This project lets you open leveraged trading positions using Aave and Uniswap.
-Amplify your trades by borrowing assets and swapping them in one go.
 ️
 ## What Does It Do?
 The AaveLeverage contract allows you to:

-Open Long/Short Positions: Go long (WETH collateral, borrow USDC) or short (USDC collateral, borrow WETH) to multiply your market exposure.
+- Go long (WETH collateral, borrow USDC) or short (USDC collateral, borrow WETH) to multiply your market exposure.
-Use Flash Loans: Open or close positions efficiently with Aave flash loans, handling fees dynamically.
+- Use Flash Loans: Open or close positions efficiently with Aave flash loans, handling fees dynamically.
-Close Positions: Repay debts and withdraw collateral seamlessly, using flash loans and Uniswap swaps.
+- Close Positions: Repay debts and withdraw collateral seamlessly, using flash loans and Uniswap swaps.

-Perfect for exploring DeFi leverage and flash loans!

 ## How to Run?